YunqingLi128/EYprojectLab/demo/README.md

 - [ ] The stack bar's item shall be able to rearrange in a way that user wants.
 - [ ] The system shall be able to display all the data view from graphs in one click.
 - [ ] The graphs and data can be able to output to excel directly.
+- [ ] We have captured several potential problems in our codes and we have documented them in the code TODO notation.
+Please review the todo list before implementing new features.